 Foxwell and Beta remained on duty until nearly 0100 hours, exiting the bridge for their quarters after thoroughly briefing the newly arrived on duty mid-watch crew and conning officer.

 Captain Foxwell laid on his bed, his hands clasped tightly behind his head as he contemplated the day’s events.
 He stared quietly at the overhead for several minutes, his eyes growing heavy with fatigue.
-The cabin’s fiber optic lighting slowly faded, facilitating transition between relaxed wakefulness and the beginning stages of sleep, until the hailing sound of the companel jolted the Captain out of a sound slumber.
+The cabin’s fiber optic lighting slowly faded, facilitating transition between relaxed wakefulness and the beginning stages of sleep, until the hailing sound of the comm panel jolted him out of a sound slumber.
 He reached over and fumbled with the panel on his nightstand.
-“Foxwell here.”
+“Foxwell here," he responded, half-asleep.

-Foxwell sighed, sitting up and swinging his torso around, placing his feet on the deck of his quarters; he understood contact from the ship’s senior physician at two in the morning was not a good sign.
+Foxwell sighed, sitting up and swinging his torso around, placing his feet on the deck of his quarters; he understood contact from the Starship’s Senior Physician at two in the morning was not a good sign.

-Dr. Rivera emitted a long, audible breath before answering.
-“It’s Professor Adana, Captain - he’s dead.”
+Rivera emitted a long, audible breath before answering.
+“It’s Professor Adana, Captain -- he’s dead.”

 Click to read Episode II Part IV "Star Voyagers: JOURNEY TO PARADISE"